 Phase 2: Convertible Car Seat

 The next step up is the CONVERTIBLE CAR SEAT.
 You guessed it, it’s called a convertible seat because it converts from rear-facing to forward-facing.
-Most of these seats actually accommodate newborn sizes, as mentioned above, as long as you keep them rear facing according to your state laws.
-At this point, most states say you can turn your child around at age one, however, I advise keeping your child rear facing until at least two years old, and would highly advise keeping them rear-facing until they outgrow the maximum weight of their specific seat in that position (usually 40 – 45 lbs).
+Most of these seats actually accommodate newborn sizes, as mentioned above, as long as you keep them rear-facing according to your state laws.
+At this point, many states, and car seat manufacturers, say that you can turn your child around at age one AND 20 lbs, however, I strongly advise keeping your child rear-facing until at least two years old, and I would also recommend keeping them rear-facing until they outgrow the maximum weight of their specific seat in that position (usually 40 – 45 lbs).
 A lot of states are currently working on laws to bump that age up to two, and for good reason!
 Bio-mechanically, they are much safer rear-facing than forward facing when they are so little.
+In the rear-facing position, the crash forces are distributed throughout the child’s seat and entire spine versus just across their 5-point harness (shoulders, chest and pelvis) as when they are in the forward-facing position.

 When your child reaches 40 – 45 pounds, you can forward face in the convertible seat until up to around 65 pounds.
-Again, be sure to check the weight and height specifications for your specific seat, but these convertible car seats, on average, will hold your child from 5-65 pounds and include a 5-point harness and tether.
-I recommend keeping your child in a convertible seat vs. a combination harness to booster seat as long as they fit, because convertibles typically offer more head protection and their rounded structure tends to provide additional impact protection.
+Be sure to check the weight and height specifications for your specific seat, but these convertible car seats, on average, will hold your child from 5-65 pounds and include a 5-point harness and tether.
+I recommend keeping your child in a convertible seat vs. a combination harness to booster seat (i.e. the next seat up) as long as they fit, because convertibles typically offer more head protection and their rounded (concave) structure tends to provide additional impact protection.

 0 – 7+ years